salesforce/nimbus-plugin-barcode-scanner/README.md

-# This project is being maintained internally.
+# This project is being maintained internally.test